 aging with intention

-This series of gatherings will explore the late life journey, and how to move from “age-ing to sage-ing.”
-Together we begin the work of conscious eldering as we create a safe space and cultivate the support of true community.
+This series of gatherings each Tuesday for six weeks will explore multiple themes of the late life journey and how to move from “age-ing to sage-ing.”
+This is work that is ours to do but is too hard to do alone.
+Together we will begin the inner work of age on the quest to wholeness and “conscious eldering” as we create a safe space and cultivate the support of true community needed for aging with intention.

 Some of the themes and ideas to be explored and discussed include:

-How we look at aging and how we are influenced by our biases from
+• How we look at aging and how we are influenced by our biases from culture and experience.

-Recognition of our own aging and what that means to us.
-(Divine
+• Recognition of our own aging and what that means to us

-Practices or ways to make the journey and transition to elder ( inner and
+• Practices or ways to make the journey and transition to elder

-Becoming and being the elder- service that comes from inner wholeness-
+• Becoming and being the elder with service that comes from inner wholeness

 Date: Tuesdays, Oct 7 - Nov 11 (six weeks)